its-swats/crud-template/README.md

 ### Protecting User Data
 When users sign up to use our application, they will be trusting us with their data:  names, e-mail addresses, passwords.
-We want to do everything we can to protect them in case our database is compromised.
+We want to do everything we can to protect our users in case our database is compromised.
 We should never store a user's plain-text password in our database.

 ## Releases